fvaleri/strimzi-debugging/sessions/002/README.md

 is insecure.
 Hostname verification through common name (CN) or subject alternative name (SAN) protects against man in the middle attacks, so it should never be disabled in production.

+A **certificate** contains the public key along with the ownership data and expiration date.
+A **self-signed** certificate (Issuer == Subject) is secure enough, but only if it is trusted upfront by the application.
+It is also possible to create a **wildcard** certificate (e.g. `commonName=*.example.com`), that can be used by all application running in a specific subdomain (e.g. an OpenShift cluster).
+Cipher suites contain algorithms for key exchange, encryption and authentication.

-A **public key infrastructure** (PKI) is an arrangement that binds public keys with respective identities of entities (e.g. organizations, people, applications).
+A **public key infrastructure** (PKI) is an arrangement that binds public keys with respective identities (e.g. organizations, people, applications).
 The binding is established through a process of registration and issuance of certificates by a **certificate authority** (CA).
-The server name indication (SNI) extension is used when having multiple certificates on the same IP address.
-It is also used by OpenShift to route external TLS connections.
-Leveraging this feature, we can tunnel the Kafka TCP protocol through the OpenShift HTTP reverse proxy.

-A TLS certificate contains a public key along with the ownership data and expiration date.
-Cipher suites contain algorithms for key exchange, encryption and authentication.
-A **self-signed certificate** is secure enough, but only if it is trusted upfront by the application.
-It is also possible to create a **wildcard certificate** (e.g. CN=*.example.com), that can be used by all application running in a specific domain (e.g. an OpenShift cluster).

-Within a Kafka cluster, in addition to the **client-server communication**, you also need to protect the **inter-cluster communication** and renew certificates when they expire.
-Most of this work is done by the Streams CO, which is a great example on how the operator simplifies cluster management.
+Within a Kafka cluster, in addition to the **client-server** communication, you also need to protect the **inter-cluster** communication and renew certificates when they expire.
+All of this work is done by the Streams CO, which is a great example of how the operator simplifies cluster management.
+Two self-signed CAs are automatically generated and used to sign all cluster (cluster CA) and user (clients CA) certificates.

 ![](images/connections.png)

+The **server name indication** (SNI) extension is used when having multiple certificates on the same IP address.
+For example, it is used by OpenShift to route external TLS connections to the right pod.
+Leveraging this extension, we can tunnel the Kafka TCP protocol through the OpenShift HTTP reverse proxy.

-Kafka clients don't need to trust the server certificate when it is signed by a **well-known CA**, because it is already included in the system truststore (e.g. `$JAVA_HOME/jre/lib/security/cacerts`).
+Kafka clients don't need to trust TLS certificates when they are signed by a **well-known CA**, which is already included in the system truststore (e.g. `$JAVA_HOME/jre/lib/security/cacerts`).
 Before the encryption starts, the peers agree to the protocol version and cipher suite to be used, exchange certificates and share encryption keys (connection overhead).
 Almost all the problems occur within this initial handshake.